dl-proj/DataProcessing/README.md

-# ForecastGHI_v2
+# DataProcessing

 ## Overview

-This project is the second version of ForecastGHI.
-This is to forecast y value by GHI values gained in real time for one station.
-That logs are saved in disk, not database as a dat file format.
+This project is to parse and calcuate data in dat file and save the result into PostgreSQL database.

 ## Structure

 - src

-    The source code to save the data in dat file into the postgresql database, calculate the GHI value in real time.
+    The source code to save the data in dat file into the postgresql database, calculate the value in real time.

 - utils

-    * The constant files for GHI forecast coefficients and solar Angles
-    * The source code to load the coefficients and solar angles, process time and date, delay.
+    * The source code to load the data, process time and date, delay.

 - app